 Since my kids don’t go to preschool, I feel like it’s my job to make sure they get sensory play at home.
 One thing I’ve seen a lot of lately is something called an “invitation to play.”
 It’s simply a group of carefully selected materials arranged in an appealing way… so that kids can have some open-ended fun and learn at the same time.
-The best description I’ve seen is in this invitation to play tutorial at Teach Preschool.

 While I’d love to learn more about invitations to play – and start creating my own – this probably wasn’t one.
 Rather than let my boys take the lead in determining what to do with the materials, I talked to them about building a zoo with a base of beans and rice.
 They were excited about it.

 As for setting out materials in an appealing way, I just didn’t get to it.
 Our newborn (5 weeks old when we did this activity) was still asleep in her carseat, so I took the chance to pull out the bin, filler, and our toy animals.
 That’s as fancy as I can get these days!